 A very thirsty industry

 Almost the same amount of water that you would drink in the course of 3 years goes into the production of a single cotton t-shirt.
 An outfit composed of such a t-shirt and, let’s say, a new pair of jeans would need about 20,000 liters of water in the process.
 The whole fashion industry uses the amount of water that would satisfy the thirst of 110 million people for an entire year.
-Already today, 1 in 8 people on this planet live in water scarcity.
+Today, 1 in 8 people on this planet already live in water scarcity.
 Considering that this will only intensify due to climate change, we have a right to question if we can afford such a thirsty industry.

 Of course, the water used in production has to go somewhere.
 It does, fashion production contributes to 20% of the global industrial water pollution.
 Often, there are no strict regulations when it comes to the disposal of fashion wastewater.
 The chemicals in the water that leaves the garment factories end up in the local waterways and soil.
 Garment manufacturing heavily pollutes the rivers across the world, as the RiverBlue documentary (which we highly recommend watching) shows.
 Communities and animals that depend on those rivers are in direct risk because of it.